YichenQian09/CS516-project/README.md

 ## To run the project:
-0. Decompress "citation.csv.zip" and "papers.csv.zip" file under \db\data directory.
-Make sure you have "citation.csv" and "papers.csv" under \db\data directory.
+0. Download and unzip the file downloaded from https://lfs.aminer.cn/lab-datasets/citation/citation-network1.zip.
+Go to folder db/data and run reformat_data.py to produce papers.csv, authorship.csv, citation.csv and abstract.csv

 1. If you are using MacOS, switch your shell to bash ($chsh -s /bin/bash)